6 Common Types of Car Transmissions and How They Function

 In addition, automatic transmissions have improved shifting times and are now far faster than manual transmissions could be.

-Furthermore, that is one of the reasons automatic transmissions are currently dominating the business.
-And they are indispensable for specific vehicle types, such as SUVs and pickup trucks.
+Furthermore, that is one reason automatic transmissions are currently dominating the business.
+They are indispensable for specific vehicle types, such as SUVs and pickup trucks.

-Many modern automatic gearboxes also contain a “manual mode” feature that allows drivers to operate the gearbox by selecting the desired gear manually.
+Many modern automatic gearboxes also contain a “manual mode” feature that allows drivers to operate the gearbox by manually selecting the desired gear.

 3. Continuously Variable Transmission (CVT)